google-marketing-solutions/abcds-detector/README.md

 ## Solution Setup

-Please follow the steps below before executing the ABCD Detector solution.
+Please follow the steps below before executing the ABCDs Detector solution.

 1. Store your videos on Google Cloud Storage with the following folder structure: bucket_name/brand_name/videos/my_video.mp4.
 For example: abcd-detector/Nike/videos/my_video.mp4.
 The brand_name should be the same as defined in the **"Define Brand & Videos Details"** section below.
   - **Video considerations:**